Clm-Roig/Battleship/README.md

 ### .jar file
 You can also generate the .jar file and specify in the MANIFEST.MF file which main class you want to use (see below).

+### Config file
+You can specify the number of of games to play when you are testing AIs in the *application.conf* file (default: 100).

 ## Main classes
 ### BattleShipGame :man: :crossed_swords: :woman: :man: :crossed_swords: :robot:
 Player a game versus a friend or an AI (low, medium and hard).